dberzon/guitar-music-helper-backend/API_DOCUMENTATION.md

 ## Endpoints

 ### 1. Health Check
-Check if the API service is running and healthy.
+Check if the API service is running and dependencies are loaded.

 **Endpoint:** `GET /health`

-**Description:** Returns the current health status of the service.
+**Description:** Returns the current health status of the service and its dependencies.

 **Request:**
 ```